 - Post-Degree Certificate in English as an Additional Language (PDCEAL)

 Please refer to admissions.usask.ca for specific admission requirements.

 The Bachelor of Education degree is designed to meet the requirements of the Saskatchewan Professional Teachers Regulatory Board (SPTRB) for a Professional A Teaching Certificate.
 Prospective teachers must apply directly to SPTRB for this certificate.
 Application forms are available from the SPTRB website.

-An official transcript will be forwarded to SPTRB on behalf of all graduating students after convocation.
+An official transcript will be forwarded to the SPTRB on behalf of all graduating students after convocation.
 In addition to applying to graduate, graduating students must also complete the Release of Information Authorization Form in order for transcripts to be sent to the SPTRB.
 The exception to this policy is when students who have a previous degree and have completed 48 credit units of education course work (in accordance with specific SPTRB requirements) are applying for a Saskatchewan teacher’s certificate to substitute teach in Winter Term of Year 4 (after the extended practicum), but have not yet finished all Bachelor of Education degree requirements.
 In this case, students must request that an official transcript be forwarded to the SPTRB directly from the University of Saskatchewan.

-SPTRB regulations require all applicants for a teaching certificate to indicate whether or not they have been convicted of or charged with any criminal offence of a sexual nature or involving a minor and to authorize a criminal record search.
+SPTRB regulations require all teaching certificate applicants to indicate whether or not they have been convicted of or charged with any criminal offence of a sexual nature or involving a minor and to authorize a criminal record search.
 Applicants must also indicate whether or not a teaching certificate has been suspended or cancelled.